Probing many-body localization by excited-state VQE: Supplemental Materials

 \subsection{G. Details for the real hardware experiments}

+The realization of the controlled time evolution is actually quite challenging on NISQ devices \cite{PhysRevResearch.1.013006, PhysRevA.104.042418}.
+To demonstrate our method on a four-qubits real hardware, we can use a variational quantum circuit to approximate the controlled time evolution module and reduce the number of two-qubit gates required as discussed in the main text.

-To extend our method to the real hardware, we need to optimize the parameters of PQC for the excited-state VQE and the controlled time evolution VQC (see Fig. \ref{fig:vqc}).
-The former parameters are optimized as discussed above; the latter are optimized via the normal VQE classically with following cost function:
+We need to optimize the parameters of PQC for the excited-state VQE and the controlled time evolution VQC.

-where $U(\theta)$ is the unitary ansatz of VQC and $N$ is the number of qubits, $V$ is the controlled time evolution:

-Because $U(\theta)V^{\dagger}$ is also a unitary matrix of dimension $2^{N}$, the cost function has a minimum of $-1$ when $U(\theta)=V$.
-We can use $U(\theta)$ as the ansatz to approximate the controlled time evolution in the real hardware.
 In our study, we set $\rm{D}_{\rm{VQE}} = 1$ because of the small system size and $\rm{D}_{\rm{VQC}} = 6$ for a better approximation (fidelity around 0.97).
 Only $\rm{D}_{\rm{VQC}}*N$ ($6*4$) two-qubit gates are required for the controlled time evolution VQC while $33*N$ ($33*4$) two-qubit gates are required for the controlled time evolution with one time slice Trotter decomposition.
 Actually, there is a tradeoff between the depth $\rm{D}_{\rm{VQC}}$ and the fidelity when using VQC to approximate the controlled time evolution: deeper depth $\rm{D}_{\rm{VQC}}$ can achieve higher fidelity, in the meanwhile, more resources are required.
 As suggested by the results obtained from noisy simulation and the theoretical understanding of eigenstate witness, we don't need perfect controlled time evolution to discriminate the two phases.
 The VQC with relatively high fidelity is enough to distinguish the MBL and the thermal phases.
-Therefore, for larger systems, we can still utilize a VQC to approximate the controlled time evolution with much fewer two-qubit gates than those required in Trotter decomposition.
+Therefore, for larger systems, it is feasible to utilize a VQC to approximate the controlled time evolution with much fewer two-qubit gates than those required in Trotter decomposition.

-We set $W=8.0$ for the MBL phase and $W=1.5$ for the thermal phase, and we choose the evolved time $t=0.15/W$.
-The parameters of the excited-state VQE and VQC are both determined by the best of $20$ independent VQE trials.
-In Fig. \ref{fig:resultibm}, the results of the noisy simulator are the average of $100*8192$ independent measurement shots and the results of real hardware are the average of $50*8192$ independent measurement shots.

 \end{widetext}